loctvl842/monokai-pro.nvim/README.md

   })
 ```

-- Custom your own palette:
+- Customize your own palette:

-This is a sample config to customize `Tokyonight` palette:
+This is a sample config to use `Tokyonight` as the palette:

 ```lua
 require("monokai-pro").setup({